 Previous information about credits not needed in section 2.3 just current.
 Agreed, same as Mary 5

 Section 6.1 – should we include some type of simple escalator provision for performance bond?
 Seems like a big increase from $25 to 100K but I understand the increase is large because we had not revised contract for some time.
+Agreed, same as Mary 8

 Section 6.2(a)(2) – add language that a consultant to the Board may be used for audit.
+Agreed, same as Mary 9

-Section 15.1 – specify general parameters for the record keeping, e.g., record management, location, number of retention years, etc.
+Section 15.1 – specify general parameters for the record keeping, e.g., record management, location, number of retention years, etc. Agreed, same as Mary 13

-Section 17.7(b) Board should approve
+Section 17.7(b) Board should approve changes to diversion programs—agreed, will add

 Section 18 is so confusing.
 Do we need to discuss Phase 1 since we refer to 2007 agreement?
 Does IOCR only fund CDP?
 Need a mechanism for reporting IOCR with annual rate setting resolution.
+Agreed, See Mary 2

 Rate Methodology – this section uses actual numbers that are out of date and not helpful.
 The use of formulas is confusing not beneficial.
 This is an opportunity to clarify this section by using wording that clarifies and better describes this process.
 I have read numerous agreements from other jurisdictions/JPA and found that the Town of San Anselmo does a nice job of describing their methodology which is very similar to ours (I think).
 I would suggest using their example and making appropriate modifications to update this section….mostly cutting and pasting

+The Town of San Anselmo’s methodology would require the need to return to a detail review on all expenditures and does not appear to address allocated costs amongst our haulers various affiliates.

+When the UVDS methodology was switched to a hybrid consisting of a detail review and Consumer Price Indexing (CPI), a detail examination was performed at the time of the allocations amongst the companies and the costs that would be subject to CPI.
+The goal with the current UVDS methodology is to find a balance between a detail review and the use of CPI to minimize the cost to the Agency of the UVDS rate review and to focus the review on the higher risk areas.

 It is confusing how IOCR is factored into Rate Methodology – clarification needed.
+See Mary 2.b

 Are recycled diverted waste included in rates?
 I thought UVR received profits and losses?
 Am I missing something here?
+See Mary 3

-My preference is to prepare a near-final draft of this contract, move to CFL contract, then approve them together.
+My preference is to prepare a near-final draft of this contract, move to CFL contract, then approve them together. –Staff agrees

 Margie